 | Model availability | xAI docs list grok-imagine-video and grok-imagine-video-1.5, but support differs by model. | Do not copy one model's input claims into another model's prompt form. |

-| Status | xAI status showed Grok and API services available during the July 4 check. | Status can change; check status again before a production batch. |
+| Status | xAI status showed no active incident during the July 14 check. | This is a point-in-time check, not an uptime promise; check again before a production batch. |

 The key boundary is consumer versus developer access.
 The app is the fastest place to learn what Grok does visually.
 The API is where you can pin model IDs, log parameters, estimate cost, and automate retries.
 A wrapper can still be useful, but it is not the source of truth for official model support or official pricing.